- Created on the 12 February, 2017.

 Resistin is a cysteine-rich protein that is 11.3 kDa and belongs to the protein family of resistin-like molecules (RELM) which also includes: RELMa, RELMb and RELMg.
 It was first identified in mice, in humans no other RELM family are found apart from resistin and RELMb.
 There is a 53% homology between the human and murine protein, both containing 11 cysteine-residues, synthesized as a propetide of 108 amino acids that is secreted as a dimer which is linked together by a disulfide bridge of cysteine residues.
 The structure of resistin is highly dependent on its concentration, there is evidence to suggest there is a concentration dependent shift from a-helical to b-sheet structure.

 Resistin expression has be identified in white adipose tissue, pancreatic islets and pituitary of mice.
 In rats it can also be found in brown adipose tissues, whereas in humans the expression in adipocytes can only be detected at very low levels.
 However, the human resistin gene can also be expressed in bone marrow, pre-adipocytes marcophages and pancreatic islets.
 Resistin is an adipose derived hormone that is postulated to link adiposity to insulin resistance.
 Furthermore, type 2 diabetes has been characterized by a specific target-tissue resistance to insulin which is strongly associated to obesity and the epidemic is most commonly found in industrialised societies.
-The standard that is used in this assay has a molecular mass between 51-53KDa and it has the ability to detect human resistin including the active enzyme and zymogen.
+The standard that is used in the following procedure has a molecular mass between 51-53KDa and it has the ability to detect human resistin including the active enzyme and zymogen.

 - The hormone resistin links obesity to diabetes.
 Nature (2001) 409: 307-312.
 Steppan, C. M., et al.